-In an effort by the government to alleviate the social and economic problems originated during the nineties in 1999 was introduced in Colombia a new Law of Housing; Law 546 from 1999.
-Some of the modifications that the Law introduced to confront the finance housing sector crisis were for example that the that interest could not be capitalized, allowing to debtors total or partial pre-payments to the stock of debt on housing without penalization and that banks should request a higher deposit on loans to finance housing, among others.
+In an effort by the government to alleviate the social and economic problems originated during the nineties, the Colombian government introduced a new Law of Housing (Law 546 from 1999).
+Some of the modifications that the Law introduced to confront the finance housing sector crisis were for example that the interest could not be capitalized, that debtors would be allowed total or partial pre-payments to the stock of debt on housing without penalties and that banks should request a higher deposit on loans to finance housing, among others.
 On the other hand, given the severity of the crisis in the housing sector, households seem to be more averse to engage in very high debts to finance purchases of their houses.
-All this has had important consequences in the quality of the balance sheet of households.
-The ratio net worth to capital has returned to the levels that it presented before the nineties, Chart 4.3.
+All this has resulted in important changes in the quality of the balance sheet of households.
+The ratio net worth to capital has returned to the levels that it presented before the nineties (Graph 4).

 In our model, this effect can be captured by evaluating the effects of a bubble in the housing sector under alternative levels of steady-state leverage ratio.
-Chart 4.4 shows that the reduction in steady-state leverage (from 0.7 to 06) significantly moderates the business cycle.
+Graph 5 shows that the reduction in steady-state leverage (from 0.7 to 0.6) significantly moderates the business cycle.
 Therefore, prudential regulation may have an important role to prevent very strong economic cycles.